How to Configure Cisco Router in GNS3 Basically

 Basic Cisco Commands

-Follow the steps below to configure Cisco Router.
+Follow the steps below to configure the Cisco Router.

 Step 1: Changing the Cisco Router Name